-Blackened Chicken Breast is kissed with a touch of honey for the perfect combination of heat and sweet.
-Make plenty of this easy bake recipe.
+Baked Blackened Chicken Breasts can be kissed with a touch of honey for the perfect combination of heat and sweet.
+Or leave it off, for a low-carb, ketogenic dinner.
+Double the recipe.
 I’ll give you lots of ideas for the leftovers!

 Here’s why I like it so much: